St. Mark's Square, Venice: 13 Top Attractions

 Those treasures and the artistry that has been lavished on the basilica over the centuries make it not just a landmark of Venice and Italy, but of all Europe.
 Highlights to see are the 4,240 square meters covered in ethereal and luminous gold mosaics, the magnificent golden Byzantine retable known as the Pala d'Oro, the inlaid marble floors, and the gold reliquaries and icons in the Treasury.

-Because it is the most popular of all the places to visit in Venice, the lines are intimidating.
-But you can avoid these by joining one of the Skip The Line: St Mark's Basilica and Doge's Palace Tours and bypassing the line entirely.
+Because it is the most popular of all the places to visit in Venice, the lines are often intimidating.
+You can avoid these by joining one of the skip-the-line tours and bypassing the line entirely.
 You'll also be sure of seeing the most important highlights.

 Palazzo Ducale (Doge's Palace)